magenta/magenta/magenta/models/onsets_frames_transcription/README.md

 Now can train your own transcription model using the training TFRecord file generated during dataset creation.

-Note that if you have the `audio_transform` hparam set to true (which it is by default), you will need to have the [sox](http://sox.sourceforge.net/) binary installed on your system.
+Note that if you have the `transform_audio` hparam set to true (which it is by default), you will need to have the [sox](http://sox.sourceforge.net/) binary installed on your system.

 ```bash
 TRAIN_EXAMPLES=<path to training tfrecord(s) generated during dataset creation>